material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 5: Executors execute Plans

-The Runtime is now expected to send relevant events to each Executor instance.

 Executors can implement their Plans in a countless number of ways.
 Let's focus on two specializations of the Executor type: update execution and remote execution.

 **Update execution**

-Some Executors require an `update` event.
+Some Executors implement the `update` event.
 This event is called many times per second.
 The Executor can apply the perceived change in time to some internal progress

 **Remote execution**